Wake Forest University Department of Counseling

 These are the assignments that will be completed and submitted throughout the duration of the course.

 For this assignment, students will watch the movie The Soloist and then write a 4-page paper in response to 4 writing prompts.
-Remember to use APA style for format of the paper and for all citations and references, including your text books, the film, and any additional references you may use.
-This assignment will not have an attached grading rubric, but it will be submitted via Anthology Portfolio.
+An APA style for format of the paper and all citations and references are required, including for textbooks, the film, and any additional references used.
+This assignment be submitted via Anthology Portfolio.

 For this assignment, students will submit a write-up for a treatment plan in response to a case study, not to exceed 750 words.
 Additionally, students will complete a DO A CLIENT MAP exercise for submission with the write-up.
 The plan should be written in full sentences, using APA-style headings to identify each section of the DO A CLIENT MAP treatment plan.
 Each part of the treatment plan should be consistent with treatment recommendations for the diagnosis students suggest, the case conceptualization, and their responses to the writing prompts.